 During my stay in Workers Village, Tudun Amba in Lafia, Nigeria, I take long walks away from home.
-I pick a quiet place where I can enjoy uninterrupted connection with my environment.
-Luckily green fields surround my neighborhood.
-I only had to find a good spot, under some tree shade to reflect.
-Our environment returns whatever we give to it, respect is reciprocal.
+I pick a quiet place where I can enjoy the uninterrupted connection with my environment.
+Luckily green fields surround my neighbourhood.
+I only had to find a right spot, under some tree shade to reflect.
+Our environment returns whatever we give to it; respect is reciprocal.

-I remind myself that peace and tranquility is an extraordinary mix gifted to man by his environment.
+I remind myself that peace and tranquillity is an extraordinary mix gifted to man by his environment.
 This is the best time to reflect on ways to treat our environment better.

 I speak for green things, the trees and wildlife, and everything that considers itself living.
 Happy World Environment Day.